utexas-public-history/tower/index.md

 This is arguably the most important event to take place in modern Austin history.
 There were thousands of eyewitnesses and dozens of survivors.
 The local archives contain police reports, records of a high-profile Governor’s Commission, medical records, military records, and university records.
 We have dozens of interviews with survivors: with people who remember and people who have been trying to forget.

 It took 30 years for a journalist, Gary Lavergne, to write _A Sniper in the Tower_, a well-researched and thoughtful narrative.
 A few oral histories appeared over the years in [_Texas Monthly_][txmonthly] and local newspapers.
 It was only in 2006, that _Texas Monthly_ Senior Editor Pam Colloff spent three months tracking down survivors and [recording their memories][96minutes].
-In 2014, Elizabeth Crook published a novel book about that day called [_Monday, Monday_][monday-monday].
+In 2014, Elizabeth Crook published a novel about that day called [_Monday, Monday_][monday-monday].
 Movies, TV shows, novels and even songs refer to the shooting in passing.

 But where are the historians?